 If you lose your BRP, you must report it to the Police, (PSNI 101) and apply to the Home Office for a replacement.

 www.gov.uk/biometric-residence-permits/lost-stolen-damaged

 End of Support

-You will receive a "discontinuation of support" letter advising you that your asylum support (Mears accommodation & Aspen payments) will stop - usually in 28 days.
-Now you must:
+You will receive a "discontinuation of support" letter advising you that your asylum support (Mears accommodation & Aspen payments) will stop.